bark-community/bark-trading-bot/api/README.md

     curl -X POST http://127.0.0.1:5000/buy_token -H "Content-Type: application/json" -H "Authorization: Bearer <JWT_TOKEN>" -d '{"telegram_id": 123456, "token_address": "TOKEN_ADDRESS"}'
     ```

+## Instructions for Use

+- Set up your environment by cloning the repository and installing the required packages.
+- Configure your environment variables in the .env file.
+- Run the Flask application using python app.py.
+- Test the API using Postman or cURL with the provided endpoints and example commands.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.